BrentCrystal/API-UsageDemo/README.md

 # API-UsageDemo
-Lookup people  in the Star Wars API based upon their ID number.
+Lookup characters in the Star Wars API using their ID number.